Digital voice recorders are essential tools in dictation for writing a book.

 This aspect could serve as deal-breakers in choosing a digital voice recorder.
 Some brands include accessories like external microphones, earphones, USB cables, extra micro SD cards, batteries, chargers, case or covers, among others.

 Top Recorders for 2020

 Let’s look at some of the various models available in the market.
 For this guide, I am listing seven recorders from the most basic to the advanced.
 I hope they are good representations of features and price mix.

 1. Sony ICD-PX240 Digital Voice Recorder

-This Sony unit is a wonderful audio recorder now priced at less than $40.
+This Sony unit is a wonderful audio recorder priced below $50.
 It’s a no-frills, basic unit that records in mono, but has surprisingly good sound quality.
 Moreover, it boasts of a 4GB internal memory giving you 43 hours of continuous recording at 192kpbs in mp3 format.
 It runs on 2 AAA Alkaline or NH rechargeable batteries, though you cannot use the recorder to recharge the batteries.
 You can transfer files to a computer through the provided USB connector.

 A pleasantly surprising feature of this little wonder is the Overwrite and Add function.
 These functions allow the user to edit the dictation, to either record over, or to add a portion of the recording, as necessary.

 With a low price and not-so mediocre features, the ICD-PX240 is certainly a nice way to start off the list.